ChaseHardin/track-it/README.md

 *A time managing micro service that provides a summary of wasted time.*

 ## Testing
 *The testing examples are here to provide some basic documentation on testing the application.
-Take a look at the spec file for mre examples.*
+Take a look at the spec file for more examples.*

-GET Example:
+### GET Example:

-Controller
+**Controller**
 ```
 @app.route('/summary', methods=['GET'])
 def get_summary():